AdobeDocs/app-builder/src/pages/resources/custom-asset-compute-worker/lesson5.md

   - Developer Tooling
 contributors:
   - 'https://github.com/marcinczeczko'
-title: 'Lesson 5: Setup AEM to use the worker'
+title: 'Lesson 5: Set Up AEM to Use the Worker'
 ---

-# Lesson 5: Setup AEM to use the worker
+# Lesson 5: Set Up AEM to Use the Worker

-Go to your **AEM Cloud** instance and open **Tools -> Assets -> Processing Profiles** and then create a new processing profile, e.g. `My Worker test profile`.
+Go to your **AEM Cloud** instance and open **Tools -> Assets -> Processing Profiles**, then create a new processing profile, e.g. `My Worker test profile`.
-On the **Custom** tab, configure your renditions to use your worker, as shown below.
+On the **Custom** tab, configure your renditions to use your worker, as shown here:

 ![Config of custom renditions](assets/processing-profile-1800.png)

-I configured 3 renditions using following imgix configuration params (we don't need to escape JSON if it's used in AEM)
+These examples use renditions created following imgix configuration parameters; we don't need to escape JSON if it's used in AEM.

-1. Crop an image to 300x300 px around faces if detected, or around busy sections of the image (entropy).
+1. Crop an image to 300x300 px around faces if detected, or around busy sections of the image (entropy):

   ```json
   {